MaximMonin/rails-docker/README.md

 5. Postgres db will be created on first run.

 Run run_tests.sh to run rails test
-Run run_tests_system.sh to run system browser tests through selenium
+Run run_tests_system.sh to run system browser tests through selenium and rails-test container with rails-test db
 Run run_webpack.sh to compile java scripts with webpack
 Run run_precompile.sh to precompile assets for production use
 Run run_shell.sh to enter inside container